Persepolis is a raw, candidly told autobiography that humanises a nation stereotyped by the actions of its extremists.

 Satrapi’s novel is divided into two parts, Persepolis: The Story of a Childhood and Persepolis 2: The Story of a Return.
-The former narrates the childhood of a 10-year old in a war-stricken Tehran during the Islamic Revolution and the latter tells the tale of her return to Iran after the Islamic Revolution when she attends college, marries, divorces and then later defects to France.
+The former narrates the childhood of a 10-year old in war-stricken Tehran during the Islamic Revolution, and the latter tells the tale of her return to Iran after the Islamic Revolution when she attends college, marries, divorces and then later defects to France.

 In that sense, Satrapi’s graphic novel is more than just a memoir, Persepolis is a Bildungsroman-in-comic-strips that traces the psychological and moral growth of the Iranian-born French graphic novelist from youth to adulthood.
-And, Satrapi puts the medium to clever use, combining political history with memoir writing to narrate the moving tale of a nation that is now stereotyped for its fanaticism and terrorism.
+And, Satrapi puts the medium to clever use, combining political history with memoir writing to narrate the tale of a nation that is now stereotyped for its fanaticism and terrorism.

 Descended from the last Emperor of Iran, Satrapi was brought up in a middle-class Iranian family by communist parents.
 When the Islamic revolution swept over Iran and the fundamentalists overthrew the Shah, Satrapi was only 10 years old.
-The honest and edgy portrayal of the changes sweeping the nation, which is told from the perspective of a child is enhanced by the bold yet minimalistic drawing style of Satrapi.
+The honest and edgy portrayal of the changes sweeping the nation, told from the perspective of a child is enhanced by the bold yet minimalistic drawing style of Satrapi.